 Soccer-FIFA and AFC agree to postpone Asian World Cup qualifiers

+"Following consultation with Asia's member associations, FIFA and the Asian Football Confederation (AFC) has agreed to postpone the upcoming Asian qualifiers for the FIFA World Cup Qatar 2022," FIFA said in a statement https://www.fifa.com/worldcup/news/update-on-upcoming-fifa-world-cup-qualifiers.
+China's matches against the Maldives at home and Guam away were already moved to Buriram, Thailand and were set to be played in an empty stadium, but more than two dozen other matches were scheduled around the continent on two match days on March 26 and 31.

-The matches were scheduled to take place during the international window of March 23-31 and June 1-9.
-FIFA added that the matches could still go ahead if the member associations due to play each other mutually agree, subject to prior approval from both FIFA and the AFC.
+A further 32 games were scheduled to be played during the second international break on two match days on June 4 and 9.
+FIFA added that the matches could still go ahead if the member associations due to play each other mutually agree and safety standards are met, subject to prior approval from both FIFA and the AFC.

+It added that upcoming qualifiers for the Olympic Football Tournaments were likely to be played as scheduled, with the exception of the women's Olympic qualifiers playoff between South Korea and China.
+The playoff will now take place during the June 1-10 international window.

+FIFA and the AFC also announced new dates for the AFC Futsal Championship Turkmenistan, which was scheduled for Feb.
+26-March 8 and will now be held from August 5-16.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)